PDesire/YandereService/README.md

 ## Infos

+-Based on Java 1.8 with optimizations for latest APIs

+## Contributions
-Based on Java 1.8 with optimizations for latest APIs Everyone can contribute as long this commit helps on stability and efficency (feature commits are only allowed when you contacted me before)
+-Everyone can contribute as long this commit helps on stability and efficency (feature commits are only allowed when you contacted me before)